Do WordPress Security matters to you?

 How to protect WP-config.php file

-There is few a way to do so via .hta access and through your file manager as well.
+There are few ways to do so via .hta access and through your file manager as well.

 The most easier way would be through the file manager, assessing the root directory public_html.